Scalable resolvent analysis for three-dimensional flows: Resolvent analysis

-Resolvent analysis is most natural when $\mathsfbi A$ is stable, \ie all of its eigenvalues lie in the left-half plane.
-If A is unstable, discounting can be used to obtain a stable system \citep{Jovanovic04, YehTaira19}.
-We assume that, if necessary, discounting has already been performed so that $\mathsfbi A$ is strictly stable.
+Resolvent analysis is most natural when $\bm A$ is stable, \ie all of its eigenvalues lie in the left-half plane.
+If $\bm A$ is unstable, discounting can be used to obtain a stable system \citep{Jovanovic04, YehTaira19}.
+For more details on this procedure, see \citet{Rolandietal24}.
+We assume that, if necessary, discounting has already been performed so that $\bm A$ is strictly stable.

 Resolvent analysis seeks the forcing that produces the largest steady-state response.
 Since the steady state is of interest, the solution can be obtained in the frequency domain.
 Taking the Fourier transform